homelabos/homelabos/README.md

 * OwnTracksRecorder - https://github.com/owntracks/recorder
 * [Pi-hole](https://pi-hole.net/) - Ad blocking
 * Sonarr
-* SynchThing
+* SyncThing
 * urBackup

 ## Requirements

 A server running Ubuntu 18.04 accessible via ssh with a user that has sudo.

+Ansible version 2.5+ installed on your computer (not the server).

+## Optional Items

 A domain configured with a `A` type DNS record of `*.yourdomain.com` pointed at your server's IP address.
+(This is optional because you can use Tor to access your services without registering a domain.
+For best support from 3rd party clients an actual domain is recommended.)

 Ports 80 and 443 punched through any firewalls and port forwarded at your server in question.

-Ansible version 2.5+ installed on your computer (not the server).
+(This is also optional due to Tor access.)

 ## [Installation](https://nickbusey.gitlab.io/HomelabOS/setup/installation/)